Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- In 50% of Washington's games this season (7/14), the teams combined to score more than Sunday's over/under of 47.

-- The combined points per game average of the two teams, 48.8, is 1.8 points above Sunday's over/under.
+- Sunday's over/under is 2.8 points lower than the two team's combined 48.8 points per game average.

-- The 46 combined points per game that these two squads have allowed this season are 1.0 fewer than the 47 over/under in this contest.
+- The 46 points these two squads have combined to allow on average this season is equal to the over/under in this contest.

-- The Cowboys and their opponents have scored an average of 50.9 points per game in 2021, 3.9 more than Sunday's total.
+- Cowboys games this season feature an average total of 50.9 points, a number 4.9 points higher than Sunday's over/under.

-- The 46.3 PPG average total in Football Team games this season is 0.7 points fewer than this game's over/under.
+- The 46.3 PPG average total in Football Team games this season is 0.3 points more than this game's over/under.

 Cowboys stats and trends

-- When Dallas records more than 25.1 points, it is 8-1 against the spread and 7-2 overall.
+- Dallas is 8-1 against the spread and 7-2 overall this season when the team puts up more than 25.1 points.

-- Dallas is 9-1 against the spread and 8-2 overall when the team picks up more than 364.6 yards.
+- In games that Dallas piles up more than 364.6 yards, the team is 9-1 against the spread and 8-2 overall.

 - This year, the Cowboys have turned the ball over 19 times, three more than the Football Team's takeaways (16).